LemonFace0309/HackMIT/pitch.md

 To optimize productivity, we adopted a 'stream' approach – segregating our team based on skillsets.
 This allowed for simultaneous work on data interpretation, AI integrations, and UI.
 Clearly defined roles ensured no overlaps, promoting efficient progression and synergy.

 **Fluid Data Visualization:**
-One of the significant challenges we embraced was converting intricate water data into user-friendly visuals.
+One of the significant challenges we embraced was converting intricate water data from GIS data sources into user-friendly visuals.
 Engaging with tools and platforms to map out water quality across regions, we discovered the nuances of creating interfaces that were informative yet not overwhelming.

 **Navigating AI Waters:**
 Our integration with OpenAI's GPT-4 for data analysis was an enlightening journey.
 While unsuccessful, we explored the vast capabilities of AI through training our model in not just presenting but interpreting water data, leading to actionable insights and predictive analyses.